AdamMeyers/The_Termolator/README_termolator_add_ons.txt

 1-3) if the result is not what you want.

-5) You can choose a number of articles (foreground and background) to use for Termolator and glossary creation -- I suggest 500.
+5) You can choose a number of articles (foreground and background) to use for Termolator and glossary creation -- I suggest a number between 100 and 500.

 6) You are invited to provide a file format for the summary.
 I suggest .txt